molevolworkshop/molevolworkshop.github.io/faculty/bielawski/bielawski.md

 ## PAML lab Materials

-The lab exercises (PAML demo) have been published to a small website (link below).
+The lab exercises (PAML demo) are available via small website (link below).
 The site contains some additional resources that are worth a look when you have time.
 Please note that slides may change a little prior to the lab.
 I will post modified PDFs as required.

-{% include figure.html description="" url="/faculty/bielawski/img/MOLE_concept_map_v2.jpg" css="image-right" height="300px" %}

 **PAML demo**: [PAML Lab website](https://awarnach.mathstat.dal.ca/~joeb/PAML_lab/lab.html)